RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 - barcodes
 Views:
 - tray_view
+- pots_view
 - activities_view

 No additional tables other than the ones for each entity are necessary, as I don't have any many-to-many relationships.
-There will be one table with a generated column: pots.
-It will calculate the age of a plant if it has a germination date.
+I was originally planning to use a generated column in pots to calculate the age of the plant, but that's not possible because `NOW()` (and similar functions) can't be used in generated columns.
+So instead I created pots_view, that calculates the holdings_age on query.

 I do however need to create two views that allow me to get the derived values of last action on a tray and the weather statistics for an activity log.
 I chose to